jtremback/cross-chain-validation/CCV - System Model.md

 # Problem Definition

 The CCV module exposes the following interface:
-- Request \<ChangeValidatorSet, ValidatorSetUpdate update\>: demands that the validator set of the baby blockchain reflects update; invoked only by the parent blockchain.
+- Request \<ChangeValidatorSet, ValidatorSetUpdate update\>: demands that the validator set of the baby blockchain reflects update; invoked only by the registry of the parent blockchain.
 - Indication \<MatureUpdate, ValidatorSetUpdate update\>: indicates that update has matured; triggered only on the parent blockchain.
 - Indication \<ValidatorSetUpdate, ValidatorSetUpdate update\>: indicates that update should be applied to the validator set; triggered only on the baby blockchain.